fluxcd/helm-operator/docs/references/operator.md

 # Operator reference

-The Helm operator deals with Helm chart releases.
+The Helm Operator deals with Helm chart releases.
 The operator watches for changes of Custom Resources of kind `HelmRelease`.
 It receives Kubernetes Events and acts accordingly.